 Knowledge, Skills & Abilities

-- Thorough knowledge of software applications, such as word processing, spreadsheet and database.
+- Working knowledge of computer applications such as word processing and spreadsheets

 - Administrative work experience involving study, analysis, and/or evaluation leading to the development or improvement of administrative policies, procedures, practices, or programs.